The 15 Best TV Shows of 2026 That Need to Be on Your Radar

 Starring: Emma D'Arcy, Olivia Cooke, Matt Smith, Rhys Ifans, Steve Toussaint, Fabien Frankel, Harry Collett, Tom Glynn-Carney, Ewan Mitchell, Bethany Antonia, Phoebe Campbell, and Phia Saban

-2026 is a big year for Game of Thrones fans, with A Knight of the Seven Kingdoms premiering in January and House of the Dragon returning for its third season.
+2026 is a big year for Game of Thrones fans: Not only did A Knight of the Seven Kingdoms premiere in January, but House of the Dragon returns for its third season.
 Though HotD has gone through some drama behind the scenes, here's hoping the battles foreshadowed in season 2 will be as epic as its predecessor's.

 Quinci LeGardye is a Culture Writer at Marie Claire.
 She currently lives in her hometown of Los Angeles after periods living in NYC and Albuquerque, where she earned a Bachelor’s degree in English and Psychology from The University of New Mexico.
 In 2021, she joined Marie Claire as a contributor, becoming a full-time writer for the brand in 2024.
 She contributes day-to-day-content covering television, movies, books, and pop culture in general.
 She has also written features, profiles, recaps, personal essays, and cultural criticism for outlets including Harper’s Bazaar, Elle, HuffPost, Teen Vogue, Vulture, The A.V.
 Club, Catapult, and others.
 When she isn't writing or checking Twitter way too often, you can find her watching the latest K-drama, or giving a concert performance in her car.